 - All group, Single group, Child group – This allows you to protect your courses from some set of membership groups on your site.
 It will restrict access to a particular group pricing page.

 - All posts, Single post – This rule protects either all posts or a particular post, which you can specify by entering its title in the relevant field.

-- All lessons, Single lesson – Which can be used to protect lessons inside of a course in MemberPress courses.
+- All lessons, Single lesson – This can be used to protect lessons inside of a course in MemberPress courses.

 - Custom URI – You can also protect a specific URL, which is particularly useful if you want to restrict access to downloadable digital items such as e-books or documents.

-As a membership site owner, you can apply these rules to any part on your content posts or pages.
+As a membership site owner, you can apply these rules to any part of your content posts or pages.
 You can as well edit any rules you have initially set up to suit your purpose or add new ones.
-Once done, click save.
+Once done, click Save.

 For example, you have set up MemberPress on your food photography website or blog.
 And you are about to start offering premium online courses to subscribers.
-You can either grant or restrict access to the courses by some activating all or some of the content protections rules.
+You can either grant or restrict access to the courses by activating all or some of the content protection rules.